carbonfive/raygun-rails/README.md

 ### Running the Specs

-To run all ruby and jasmine specs.
+To run all ruby and javascript specs.

     $ rake